decidim/decidim/.ai/testing.md

 We also have `system` specs for integration specs.
 We shouldn't test all the scenarios there.
 Only the most relevant ones.

 You can make use of the `shared_examples`, `shared_context`, etc. directives to avoid repeating code in your test files.

+## System Tests Requirements

+Some specs (especially `spec/system`) use Capybara with a real browser.

+Requirements for running system tests locally:

+* Google Chrome must be installed and available in `PATH`
+* The test app must be generated (`spec/decidim_dummy_app`)
+* Tests are executed against the dummy app; do not modify it manually

+If Chrome is missing, system specs will fail with driver or browser-related errors.

+Chrome is required both locally and in CI for running system tests.